 The findings of this study underscore the significant role of indigenous wetland plants in the phytoremediation of heavy metal contamination, aligning with previous research in the field.
 The observed variations in metal uptake among different plant species affirm the notion that certain plants exhibit a higher tolerance and accumulation capacity, making them more suitable for remediation purposes (Ali et al., 2013).
 In particular, species such as Typha latifolia and Phragmites australis demonstrated superior efficiency in metal uptake, corroborating prior studies that have identified these species as hyperaccumulators (Zhang et al., 2019).

-One critical aspect of the study was the ability of different plant species to absorb and sequester heavy metals in various tissues.
+One critical aspect of the study was the ability of different species to absorb and sequester heavy metals in various tissues.
 The results revealed that roots accumulated the highest concentrations of heavy metals, consistent with the findings of Tangahu et al. (2011), who suggested that root-based metal uptake serves as a primary defense mechanism against metal toxicity.
 This implies that root-zone interactions with metal ions play a crucial role in plant survival and remediation efficiency, further reinforcing the suitability of rhizofiltration as a phytoremediation technique (Mishra et al., 2017).

 The role of plant biomass in phytoremediation cannot be overstated.
 The results indicated a strong correlation between biomass production and metal uptake efficiency.
 Similar observations were reported by Mahar et al. (2016), who emphasized that higher biomass yields contribute to enhanced metal sequestration and overall remediation effectiveness.
-This suggests that optimizing growth conditions to maximize biomass production could further improve the remediation potential of indigenous wetland plants.
+This suggests that optimizing growth conditions to maximize biomass production could further improve the remediation potential of indigenous wetland species.

 Another crucial finding was the impact of environmental factors such as soil pH, organic matter content, and water availability on metal uptake efficiency.
 These factors significantly influenced the bioavailability of heavy metals, a conclusion that is in agreement with the findings of Aibibu et al. (2010).
 Variations in pH, in particular, affect metal solubility and, consequently, plant uptake, highlighting the importance of site-specific assessments before phytoremediation implementation.